chris-sanders/ansible_k14_deployment/roles/k14/README.md

 -------------
 Any additional objects you need to configure the application should be defined in the `files/templates` folder.
 Like `helm-values` ytt data can be used with `default-values` to customize the templates.
-Custom objects created in this way are not automatically copied into the final manifest folder.
-Each file created must be added to the role variable `k14_manifest_files` listed above.
-This variable is a list of additional file names that you have created in the templates folder that should be copied into the final manifest folder.
+Custom objects created in this way are automatically copied into the final manifest folder.

 Most likely you will want to create a namespace.
 Ex:
 ```yaml